Hon. James Browning

-Treasurer of the World Affairs Council of Albuquerque since 2015 and on its Board of Directors since 2013.
+Treasurer of the Albuquerque Committee on Foreign Relations since 2015 and on its Board of Directors since 2013.
 He originally joined the Committee as a student member while attending the University of New Mexico.
 Marshall is a Business Services Officer with Nusenda Credit Union, where he has worked for over 10 years.
 He received an MBA summa cum laude with a focus in Strategic Planning and Leadership and a BBA in Accounting and Organizational Management, both from the University of New Mexico’s Anderson School of Management.
 He also holds an associate degree from Central New Mexico Community College.

 Robert S. McGuire

 Lt.
 Col (ret) USAF, financial management positions at bases in US, Spain, Germany, Thailand, Turkey.
 Chief of Finance, US House of Representatives (ret).
 Participated in New Mexico-based import agency representing several European manufacturers.

 Former Staff Director, Committee on Education and Labor, US House of Representatives.
 Former New Mexico State Director, Senator Jeff Bingaman, US Senate.
 Analyst, US Central Intelligence Agency.